-Information about the typical number of program applicants, number of acceptances, characteristics of those accepted, and availability of financial aid is presented at http://psychology.uga.edu/sites/default/files/c-26d APA COA TABLES CUDCP 2018.pdf
+Information about the typical number of program applicants, number of acceptances, characteristics of those accepted, and availability of financial aid is presented at https://psychology.uga.edu/sites/default/files/inline-files/2020%20tables.coa.updates.c-26.pdf

 The UGA Clinical Program takes a number of steps to recruit and retain a diverse cohort of students.
 Attention to issues of cultural competence, diversity, and inclusion is also emphasized in clinical and research training.
 In addition to various recruitment efforts, diversity and inclusion is emphasized in the training of graduate students in the following ways: